robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 √ Experimental Web Platform features<br>
 √ Experimental JavaScript<br>

-*I believe Shadow DOM is supported in Chrome without experimental flags but we may touch on other Web Component technologies which require them.
+*I believe Shadow DOM is supported in Chrome without experimental flags but we may touch on other Web Component technologies that require them.
 Better to just turn them on now I think :)*

 ## Codez!